OCA/social/mail_telegram/readme/DESCRIPTION.rst

-This addon allows to send messages from odoo through a telegram bot.
+This addon allows to send messages from odoo to a telegram chat through a telegram bot.